udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 ## 7. Implementation

+We would like to discuss some of the implementation details.

 #### 7.1 Protocol Implementation

 As mentioned before, UDAP at the highest level is a conceptual model of real-world assets.
 The following section provides the descriptions of the ongoing implementation of the model.
 It may change as the development work moves along.